Anti-immigrant anger rises at scene of German market attack

 Both share an opposition to mass migration: Far-left party leader Sahra Wagenknecht asked Interior Minister Nancy Faeser “why so many tips and warnings were ignored beforehand.”

+“Anyone who despises – even kills – the citizens of the country that grants them asylum, anyone who despises everything we stand for, everything we love, does not belong to us,” AfD leader Alice Weidel said at the rally, according to local public broadcaster MDR.
+People in the crowd were chanting “deportation” during her speech.

+“We want something to finally change in this country and that we never again have to mourn with a mother who lost her son in such a senseless and brutal way,” Weidel added.

-It seems this horrific and deadly Christmas market attack, despite allegedly being committed by a self-confessed Islamophobe, is fueling Germany’s angry anti-immigration mood.
+Despite allegedly being committed by a self-confessed Islamophobe, the attack appears to be fueling Germany’s angry anti-immigration mood.

+The AfD’s parliamentary chief has also demanded on X a special session be called to discuss security matters in the wake of the attack.

+In a different part of Magdeburg city center, thousands gathered for an event on Monday night countering the AfD rally, which took place under the motto: “We want to mourn / Don’t give hate a chance!”

 The-CNN-Wire